fede-vaccaro/HedgeDB/README.md

 HedgeDB is a prototype of a larger-than-memory key-value embeddable storage, inspired by [BadgerDB](https://github.com/hypermodeinc/badger) and [RocksDB](https://github.com/facebook/rocksdb), optimized for modern high throughput SSDs.
 It aims to be performance oriented with low memory footprint.

 **Disclaimer**: as you might expect from a prototype it was not extensively tested, nor the code can be considered production ready. _Also, the code itself might have gotten a bit messy.
-Hopefully, I'll take care of this_
+Hopefully, I'll take care of this in a second time._

 So far it is only Linux compatible as it heavily leverage [liburing](https://github.com/axboe/liburing), amongst other Linux syscalls.